 Because this is an update assessment the STAT was limited in the changes it could make to the assessment model structure.
-The primary changes were with the data put into the model, which included revisions to most of the data series included in the 2007 assessment and extensions of the series to 2016.
+The primary changes were with the data used to estimate parameters of the model, which included revisions to most of the data series included in the 2007 assessment and extensions of the series to 2016.